sean-hyer/online_shopping_example/README.md

-# poem_website
+# online_shopping_example

-A simple sample website to hold poems
+A simple sample website for online shopping

-Anyone can create a user account, and anyone with a user account can add a poem.

-Right now, the only categories available for poems are love poems and general poems.

-Right now, each poem can only have five verses added, without going into the admin view.
+All images taken from https://www.pexels.com/search/desktop%20backgrounds/ where they are available for free